SAP/fsm-shell/docs/events.md

 ## Modal specific events

 Applciations can request do display a modal with a specified URL.
-Events include opening, closing, and confirmation a modal has been closed.
+Events include opening and closing.
+You can also use the function `isInsideShellModal()` to know if your application run inside a Shell modal.

 - ### MODAL.OPEN